 - GopherLink Listing: These groups have a profile on GopherLink.

-- Definition: Group is not meeting student group registration requirements or does not re-register during the required registration timeline.
-Group can be re-registered at any time.
+- Definition: Group was previously registered and did not complete student group registration requirements or did not re-register during the required registration timeline.

 - Access to Student Group Benefits: No Access.